 - Zinc compounds

 PFAS (Per- and polyfluoroalkyl substances) are used, among other things, to create water, grease and dirt-repellent surfaces.
 They are used, for example, in fire-fighting foam, textiles, impregnating agents, floor wax and ski wax.
-In the PRIO database there are more than 4900 PFAS listed.
+In the PRIO database there are almost 11 000 PFAS listed.
+All PFAS substances in PRIO fulfils the OECD PFAS definition (2021).
 These substances are amongst the most resistant toward degradation in nature.
 Studies show that the levels of these substances are increasing in seals, reindeer, and polar bears in the Arctic.
 They have also been found in low levels in the blood of humans.
 It is mainly through contaminated drinking water and food like fish, that humans ingest PFAS.

 Phthalates are a group of substances that can be used to make plastics and rubber soft and flexible.
 They can be found in many different types of plastic and rubber products, such as exercise mats, bathroom mats, garden hoses, artificial leather, plastic floors, electric cables, and rubber prints on clothes.
 There can also be phthalates in paint and glue.
 The substances can leak out of the materials and be absorbed directly by the skin or enter our bodies indirectly for example via food.
 The substances have been found in analyses of blood, breast milk and urine.
 Not all phthalates are harmful, but some can affect the development of the testicles and make it more difficult to have children.
 Some phthalates are, or are suspected to be, endocrine disruptors.
 Several phthalates are restricted in toys and childcare articles and in consumer products.
 The substance group in PRIO includes organic phthalates (phthalic acid esters).